AllTheDucks/atd-blog/content/post/go-rest.md

 ## Get GOing ##
 Alright, now let's look at setting up and using Go.
 Firstly, [you'll need to download Go](https://golang.org/dl/) for your system and [set it up according to the official documentation](https://golang.org/doc/install).

 Now for the world's quickest introduction to Go.
 It is a C-like language, developed by Google.
-It is pretty safe because it is garbage collected, bounds checked, statically typed and contains no pointer arithmetic.
+It is pretty safe (compared to C, C++, etc) because it is garbage collected, bounds checked, statically typed and allows no pointer arithmetic.
 Go is pseudo object-oriented, meaning basically that you can associate functions with structures, and it is [duck typed](https://en.wikipedia.org/wiki/Duck_typing).
 You can also use any [existing C library very easily](https://blog.golang.org/c-go-cgo).

 ## The net/http package ##